wcerfgba/stella-aster.com/index.md

 - I help facilitate the **Leyland Trans Group**&nbsp;🏳️‍⚧️

+- I'm a member of the Bookings team at **St. Mary's Community Centre, Leyland**.

 Some of the other things I've been working on recently include:

 - [**Music by Belisha beacons**](https://music-by-belisha-beacons.co.uk/), where I turned zebra crossing beacons into musicians.
-The piece was covered in [Blog Preston](https://www.blogpreston.co.uk/2024/12/new-living-data-music-piece-by-leyland-artist-stars-two-sets-of-belisha-beacons/) and the Lancashire Post.
+The piece has been covered by [Blog Preston](https://www.blogpreston.co.uk/2024/12/new-living-data-music-piece-by-leyland-artist-stars-two-sets-of-belisha-beacons/), the Lancashire Post, and [Shots!
+TV](https://www.shotstv.com/watch/vod/52781280).
 I'm aiming to deliver an installation sometime in 2025.

 - I perform **poetry** at events across Central Lancashire, and I run the [**Central Lancashire Spoken Word WhatsApp channel**](https://whatsapp.com/channel/0029Vb3z0ASJP210e0AEI21V) to keep people updated about events in Preston, Leyland, Chorley, and beyond&nbsp;😊 My poetry has also been published in [Pressed Town](https://www.instagram.com/pressedtown/){target="_blank"} and is currently due for publication in some other places!